Information sheet outlining how you can protect your designs under the copyright regime and the design regime.

 - A design must be new and distinctive to be registered under the Designs Act.

-- The registered owner of a design must obtain a certificate of examination from the Registrar of Designs confirming that the design is valid in order to enforce design rights.
+- The registered owner of a design must obtain a certificate of examination from the Registrar of Designs confirming that the design is valid to enforce design rights.

 - Copyright protection or design protection (or both) may be lost in a number of ways: